microsoft/mixed-reality-extension-sdk-samples/README.md

 * Activate the Space Editor
 * Click Basics group
 * Click on SDKApp
-* For the URL field, please enter `ws://localhost:3901`
+* For the URL field, enter `ws://localhost:3901`
 * Click Confirm

 You should now see the words "Hello World".
 Congratulations, you have now deployed a Node.js server with the MRE SDK onto your local machine and connected to it from AltspaceVR.

+### Hosting in the Cloud
+In order for other AltspaceVR users to see your SDK app running, it must be hosted in a way they can connect to it.
+To learn about cloud hosting and other solutions, checkout [DEPLOYING.md](https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/DEPLOYING.md) in the SDK repo.

 To learn more about the SDK, please read the [MRE SDK readme]( https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/README.md).